 \section{Results}

-We examine the signature of individual lines (or groups of lines) by excluding these lines from the opacity and comparing the resulting spectrum to the full, unmodified spectrum.
-Figure \ref{fig:0lin_all} shows the W7 model spectrum compared to the Hsiao07 templates at four different times post explosion (pe).
+Figure~\ref{fig:lign} shows the W7 model spectra compared to the Hsiao07 templates at four different times post explosion (pe).
 The peak template luminosity is aligned with the peak model luminosity at day 18pe.
 A single scaling factor is applied to the unit-less template flux (simultaneously for all times) to globally match the model flux.
 Apart from these two tightly constrained parameters, there is no freedom in the comparison.
-The colored patches indicate the difference (Delta) between spectra calculated with the lines of a certain chemical element removed from the opacity and the full spectrum (with unmodified opacities).
-In order to visualize all contributions at once the patches (Deltas) are stacked (starting with the low-Z elements), emission deltas are stacked below the dashed line and absorption deltas above.
-Patches below (above) the dashed full spectrum curve represent features in emission (absorption).

-Figure \ref{fig:0lin_si2_all} zooms in on the \SitAbs\ feature in Figure \ref{fig:0lin_all}, although shown at different times post explosion to complement the information.
-In Figure \ref{fig:0lin_diffeach} the same deltas are shown as in Figure \ref{fig:0lin_all} but now plotted relative to the flux maximum (of the full spectrum) instead of stacked on top of the full spectrum and on top of each other.
-As a reference, it also shows the \cite{Bessell90} UBVRI filter functions, arbitrarily normalized.